-On the bright side, this also means that diet can have a massively beneficial impact on our physical health and wellbeing.
-With this in mind, it is no surprise that what you eat can influence your menstrual cycle.
-It is not uncommon for severly underweight women, or women who have lost a significant amount of weight in a short period of time to stop getting periods as their bodies are unable to produce the adequate levels of oestrogen.
+On the bright side, this also means that diet can have a massively beneficial impact on our physical health and well being.
+With that in mind, it is no surprise that what you eat can influence your menstrual cycle.
+It is not uncommon for severely underweight women, or women who have lost a significant amount of weight in a short period of time, to stop getting periods as their bodies are unable to produce the adequate levels of oestrogen.
 Here we look at what to stock up on, and avoid, during your period.

 Foods that cause bloating.
 During our periods, high oestrogen levels cause increased water retention, which equals bloating.
 And whilst our period cravings pull us towards the baked goods and salty snacks in the supermarket, doughnuts and crisps are guaranteed to make us feel worse.
 Salty foods cause further water retention, whilst trans-fats in junk foods increase oestrogen levels.
 Fizzy drinks and legumes are also to be avoided during your period as they also cause bloating.

 Water!
 Staying hydrated is important every day, but particularly on your period.

 Boost your iron levels by eating dark green leafy vegetables such as kale, spinach and chard.
 If you think about the amount of blood we loose during our period, it is little wonder we may feel sluggish and worn out.
 Making a concerted effort to increase our iron intake is perhaps the most important dietary change we should be making during our time of the month.
 For those of you who don’t love their greens, red meat is also an excellent source of iron.